adithnaveen/2022-jul-asde-jfs-sapient/README.md

 1. pull the spring boot application which is deployed on hub.docker.com on aws instance which will be created and host it
 2. Create VPC

+DOD - Defination of Done - mostly technical
+DOR - Defination of Release - mostly function

+- To know how to do work log + creating sub task is good or not

+PASD-233 ->

+- create repo to - karthikey,

+- discovery-service
+- api-gateway
+- restaurant
+- customer
+- promotion
+- order

+- multi module project
+- use case diagram, sequence